 • Change unconstructive patterns of thinking.

 Painful emotions often result from the way one interprets events and interactions.
-Through cognitive-behavioral and insight-oriented techniques, I help patients recognize their customary ways of viewing themselves and others and modify patterns that contribute their difficulties.
+Through insight-oriented, cognitive-behavioral and mindfulness techniques, I help patients recognize their customary ways of viewing themselves and others and modify patterns that contribute to their difficulties.

 • Build social support